What is 20/20 vision? What is 6/6 visual acuity?

 20/15 means this letter can be seen at 20′ by the 20/15 capable person but only at 15′ by the poorer visioned person by comparison.

-The rest of the retina lacks detail but it contributes by adding the peripheral vision.
-However, a mere 20 degrees away from your sightline, your recognition is about 1/10th of what it is at the centre which can be measured by various eye charts.
+The rest of the retina lacks detail, but it contributes by adding peripheral vision.
+However, a mere 20 degrees away from your sightline, your recognition is about 1/10th of what it is at the centre, which various eye charts can measure.